camunda/camunda-docs/docs/self-managed/concepts/multi-tenancy.md

 When using Helm Charts, you can enable multi-tenancy globally with the flag `global.multitenancy.enabled`.
 Visit [the Helm chart configuration](https://github.com/camunda/camunda-platform-helm/blob/main/charts/camunda-platform/README.md#global-parameters) for additional details.

 Without Helm Charts, multi-tenancy can be enabled by the use of environment variables.
-This feature should be enabled in all required components, see:
+This feature must be enabled in all required components, see:

 - [Identity](../../../self-managed/identity/deployment/configuration-variables/#feature-flags)